 The FSMA adjusted for inflation cut offs can be found on the FSMA Inflation Adjusted Cut Offs page.
 Additional information to assist you in determining if you are a qualified facility, including the inflation adjusted cut offs for all of the FSMA rules can be found on the Qualified Facility Attestation page.

 What does it mean for me if I attest that I am a qualified facility?

 Qualified facilities are exempt from implementing a food safety plan (i.e., the hazard analysis and risk-based preventive controls requirements in 21 CFR part 507, subpart C and E), and instead follow the modified requirements in 21 CFR 507.7.

-Facilities that do not attest that they are a qualified facility, must have a food safety plan and meet the requirements in 21 CFR part 507, subpart C and E. If you do not submit a qualified facility attestation, then you do not meet the requirements for an exemption from having a food safety plan.
+Facilities that do not attest that they are a qualified facility do not meet the requirements for an exemption from having a food safety plan.

 Where do I go to find more information?

-Please visit Registration of Food Facilities and Other Submissions for more information about food facility registration and the 2020 biennial renewal period including guidance documents and user guides for our Food Facility Registration Module (FFRM).
+Please visit Registration of Food Facilities and Other Submissions for more information about food facility registration including guidance documents and user guides for our Food Facility Registration Module (FFRM).